credes/first-time-offender/privacy-policy-en.md

 -----------------------------

-The Data concerning the User is collected to allow the Owner to provide its services, as well as for the following purposes: Access to third party services’ accounts, Analytics, Backup saving and management, Commercial affiliation, Content performance and features testing (A/B testing), Handling payments, Hosting and backend infrastructure, Managing contacts and sending messages, Contacting the User, Infrastructure monitoring and Registration and authentication.
+The Data concerning the User is collected to allow the Owner to provide its services, as well as for the following purposes: Analytics, Handling payments, Hosting and backend infrastructure, Managing contacts and sending messages, Contacting the User, Managing support and contact requests, Infrastructure monitoring and Registration and authentication.

 The Personal Data used for each purpose is outlined in the specific sections of this document.